JAhimaz/crypto-dashboard/README.md

 - Optimised for mobile view.

 ## Future Updates:
-- Further improvements soon such as viewing individual coins
+- Further improvements soon such as viewing individual coins.